 - Flood Forecasting and Early Warning Systems

-- Risk-Resilience and Cascading effects of critical infrastructure
+- Risk-Resilience and Cascading effects of critical infrastructure and health

 - Numerical Modelling

 The development of an Integration Platform is the overarching goal of our research.